symbioticfi/relay-contracts/CONTRIBUTING.md

 - `sort-imports`: Normalises and sorts imports according to the rules mentioned in the [Code Style](#code-style) below.
 - `sort-errors`: Sorts errors according to the rules mentioned in the [Code Style](#code-style) below.
 - `format`: This hook uses `forge fmt` to format all Solidity files.
+- `generate-bindings-ts-wagmi`: Generates TypeScript bindings with `@wagmi/cli` 2.10.0 through pnpm.
+- `generate-bindings-go-go-ethereum`: Generates Go bindings with abigen v1.17.5.
-- `prettier`: All remaining files are formatted using prettier.
+- `prettier`: All remaining files are formatted using Prettier 3.9.6 through pnpm.

 ## Requirements for merge